uxtely/css-editor-connector/README.md

 ![Setup](./README-Setup.png)

-You can connect many UI Rig apps, for example in different browsers or sizes, and the changes will be pushed to all of them.
+You can connect many Uxtly apps, for example in different browsers or sizes, and the changes will be pushed to all of them.

 The program watches for stylesheet changes, and changes in its directory.
 Therefore,